techstackmedia/react-front-to-back/README.md

-# Feedback App Deployment via GitHub Pages
+# Feedback App CRUD Operation with JSON Server

 ## Table of Contents